 INSPIRE is semi-empirical, as such, a validation process is inherently built into the development process.
-Whenever a new set of good, reliable, impact piling measurement data is gathered through offshore surveys, either by Subacoustech or a third party, it is compared against the outputted levels from INSPIRE and, if necessary, the model can be adjusted.
-Currently over 80 separate impact piling noise datasets primarily from the Irish and North Sea have been used as part of the development for the latest version of INSPIRE, and in each case, an average fit is used.
+Whenever a new set of good, reliable, impact piling measurement data is gathered through offshore surveys it is compared against the outputted levels from INSPIRE and, if necessary, the model can be adjusted.
+Currently over 80 separate impact piling noise datasets primarily from the North and Irish Seas, with pile diameters of up to 8 m, have been used as part of the development for the latest version of INSPIRE, and in each case, an average fit is used.